 Keep in mind it’s possible to lose some signal strength from an attic installation due to building materials.
 With an attic installation, the effective range of most antennas is lowered by 30% to 50% (10-15 miles), so consider getting a more powerful antenna or a preamp to compensate for this loss.
 Additionally, it is always preferable to mount the antenna to a mast or crossbeam and avoid letting the antenna touch the floor.

 Be sure to visit antennapoint.com to locate your local broadcast towers serving your area.
 This will help you determine where your towers are located and which way to aim your antenna.
-If you are not sure which TV antenna is right for you, we have a dedicated team of installation experts that will gladly assist with selection, or recommend a local installer to help you get set up.
+If you are not sure which TV antenna is right for you, we have a dedicated team of installation experts that will gladly assist with your antenna selection.